openvinotoolkit/nncf/nncf/tensor/README.md

 1. Add backend specific implementation for all function from functions module in `functions/<NEW_BACKEND>_*.py` file.

-2. Add `test_tensor.py` in backend-specific t directory for tests that inherited from class `TemplateTestNNCFTensorOperators`
+2. Add `test_tensor.py` in backend-specific directory for tests that inherited from class `TemplateTestNNCFTensorOperators`

     ```python
     class TestNPNNCFTensorOperators(TemplateTestNNCFTensorOperators):